tgraham-antenna/markupuk-2021-paper/fork.md

 ## Privacy

-You can choose to make the created GitHub repository private.
+- You can choose to make the created GitHub repository private.
-The "Dashboard" page and the generated PDF will be available at a randomly-generated URL that can be accessed by anyone who knows it.
+- The "Dashboard" page and the generated PDF will be available at a randomly-generated URL that can only be accessed by anyone who knows it.
+You can change this URL to make it even harder to guess.

 ## Getting started